+Branching Out, an ongoing university arborist outreach video and community engagement program provides viewers and participants with an inside look into urban forestry on campus, informative hands-on demonstrations, and other educational opportunities and content.
 Throughout each academic year, University Arborist Jamie King explores campus trees, discusses the Urban Forestry Management Program, hosts hands-on learning opportunities and lectures for courses across the university, and leads campus urban forest tours for various community groups.
 Notable examples in 2022 include an alumni tree tour hosted by CNRE and an urban forest tour for the Virginia Master Gardener College hosted by the Virginia Cooperative Extension where participants learned the history of many of the famous trees of Virginia Tech while also receiving personal perspectives and context concerning the future of campus trees and other natural resources on campus.
 Beyond the outreach focused on the Virginia Tech community, the University Arborist office engages with groups regionally to help connect people to the urban forest and in May 2022 hosted sessions for Radford, VA high school students who learned about the arboriculture and urban forestry professions and how they may find great rewards from public service and environmental stewardship.

 For Arbor Day 2022, the University Arborist office partnered with CNRE and the Earth Week Committee to host a legacy tree planting ceremony at the Duckpond.
 Participants learned the story of the legacy black willow that once stood on the bank of the Duckpond and how Dr. John Seiler propagated a clone of the tree before the tree was removed due to decay and decline.
-The clone was planted as a demonstration and community participants had their choice of urban forest tours including a Legacy Tree Tour at Virginia Tech's Golf Course led by Grace Steger, a tour of the old-growth forest adjacent to Lane Stadium led by Jackson Helling, and a campus tree tour led by Jamie King.
+The clone was planted as a demonstration and community participants had their choice of urban forest tours including a Legacy Tree Tour at VT's Golf Course led by Grace Steger, a tour of the Old-Growth Forest led by Jackson Helling, and a campus tree tour led by Jamie King.